nicholas-long/kb/hacking/to-try-list.md

     - ASREP roast no preauth users
     - get AD users - any authenticated user
       - check notes/description of LDAP data for leaked passwords
+  - bloodhound
+    - run python version in own environ
+    - sharphound tool for more data
+  - add dc hostname and machine name to hosts file if this can't authenticate
+- common exploits
+  - nopac attack - patched Nov 2021 `sam the admin` on github, then psexec
   - ticket attacks
-- nopac attack - patched Nov 2021 `sam the admin` on github
+  - zerologon - 2020
 - endgame dump hashes
   - impacket secretsdump
   - mimikatz on machine or kiwi module in msf